sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 You can add an app tile that will launch a Universal Windows app, or a Windows 8/8.1 app, using `start:Tile` in `LayoutModification.xml`.
 To specify the app you wish the launch, you must set the `AppUserModelID` attribute of `start:Tile` to the application user model ID (AUMID) associated with the app.
 The AUMID is case-sensitive.

 > [!Important]
-> In Windows 10 version 1803, all apps must either be pinned to the Start layout, and/or pre-installed using the new region parameter in DISM, otherwise they will be removed on any system that uses that layout.
-See Preinstall apps using DISM for guidance on using this new parameter.
+> In Windows 10, version 1803, all apps must either be pinned to the Start layout, and/or pre-installed using the new region parameter in DISM, otherwise they will be removed on any system that uses that layout.
 See [Preinstall apps using DISM](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/preinstall-apps-using-dism) for guidance on using the new parameter.

 The following example shows how to pin the Microsoft Edge Universal Windows app: